Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 * **peer**: Peer is a node which hosts chaincode, and maintains state database.

-* **orderer**: Orderer is a node, which responsible on total transactions ordering.
+* **orderer**: Orderer is a node, which responsible for total transactions ordering.

 Logical topology
 ----------------

 *Fabric* network is organized into non-overlapping *channels*.
-Each channel has its own ledger, state database, set of *peers*, *orderers*, *users*, *chaincode* instances, and *state database*.
+Each channel has its own ledger, set of *peers*, *orderers*, *users*, *chaincode* instances, and *state database*.

 Peers and orderers described above.
-Note that each peer and orderer node can participate in several channels.
-However the channels are isolated from each other.
-It is impossible for chaincode to access data from the other channel directly (by querying database or by examining disk content).
-The only way is to perform chaincode member query.
+Note that both peer and orderer nodes can participate in several channels at the same time.
+Other than that channels are isolated from each other.
+Ledger delivered to the peers and orderers which participate in the channel only.
+And it is impossible for chaincode to access data from the other channel directly (by querying database or by examining disk content) even if located on the same peer.
+The only way is to perform regular chaincode member query.

 **Users** is an entity, identified with the private key/certificate pair, which can send *transactions* to the channel.
 These transactions are stored on the ledger.

 **Chaincode** is an service, created by application developer.
 Chaincode is instantiated in a channel and consists of a set of members.
-Each member has a name, parameters, and can return a value. *Hyperledger Fabric* supports several languages to create chaincode.
+Each member has a name, set if parameters, and can return a value. *Hyperledger Fabric* supports several languages to create chaincode.
 Currently these are Go and JavaScript.

 **Transaction** is a tuple *(chaincode-id, member-name, invocation arguments, invocation result, database-delta)*.
-Transactions are created by application via SDK, and supplied to the blockchain, as described in *"Transaction Processing"*.
+Transactions are created by application via Fabric SDK, and supplied to the blockchain, as described in "`Transaction Processing`_".

 **Ledger** is a persistent sequence of transactions.
-It's a file, stored on the peers and orderers, which contains the history of transactions.
+It's a file, stored on the peers and orderers, which contains the ordered sequence of transactions.

 **State database** is a database which is accessible by chaincode.
-State database is changed by the stored transactions, using 'database-delta' field.
+State database is changed by the ledger transactions, using 'database-delta' field.

 Transaction processing
 ----------------------

-Transactions in *fabric* go through several stages:
+Transactions in *Fabric* go through several stages:

 #.
-Transaction proposal.
-Application creates a transaction proposal
+Transaction proposal and endorsment.
+Application creates a
-   which consists of the chaincode member name and supplied arguments and send them to the peers.
-Each peers executes the requested member, evaluate the result and database-delta, puts all of these together into transaction object, signs that object and returns to the requesting peer.
+   transaction proposal which consists of the chaincode member name and supplied arguments, and sends the proposal to the peers for endorsment.
+Each peer executes the requested member, evaluates the result and database-delta, puts all of these together into transaction object, signs that object, and returns the endorsed transaction to the requesting application.
 Note that at this stage neither ledger nor state database is modified.

 #.
-Application supplies all the signed proposals to the orderers.
-The
+Application supplies all the endorsed proposals to the
-   orderers validate the signatures, and come to agreement about the transactions order.
+   orderers.
+The orderers validate the endorser signatures, and come to agreement upon the order of transactions.

-   .. note:: This step might be done using some consensus
+   .. note:: This step is done using some consensus algorithm.
-      algorithms.
-Currently *fabric* supports *Kafka*-based ordering
-      and *solo* ordering. *Kafka* orderer, as the name implies, use `Kafka <https://kafka.apache.org/>`_ cluster to ensure the total transactions order.
+      Currently *fabric* supports *Kafka*-based ordering and *solo* ordering. *Kafka* orderer, as the name implies, uses `Kafka cluster <https://kafka.apache.org/>`_ to ensure the total
+      transactions order.
 In this mode consensus is fault-tolerant.
 Another mode, which is used for development is *solo*.
-In that mode only a single orderer per channel exists and creates a single point of failure.
+In that mode only a single orderer per channel exists and thus creates a single point of failure.

 #.
-Orderers deliver new transaction in the final order to the peers.
+Orderers deliver new transaction in the agreed order to the peers.

 #.
 Peers finally validate transaction *database-delta*, and if there
    is no conflict between state database as it used to be at the